-British politics is often completely off-the-wall bananas.
-Even as a political junkie who has spent the last five years hooked on every minute of Brexit drama, stayed up for late night House of Commons debates and spent time trying to understand those arcane Erskine May rules – politics is confusing, and hard to keep on top of.
+British politics has a severe accessibility problem.
+Even for political junkies who have spent the last five years hooked on every minute of Brexit drama, stayed up for late-night House of Commons debates and studied those understand those arcane Erskine May rules – the workings of the British political system is a mess.

-Part of the reason why this is the case – and why some may argue British democracy is so inaccessible – is that the British system isn’t really clearly defined.
-We don’t have a written out constitution, like the United States does.
-We don’t have clear definitions for the role of Government, or Parliament, or ministers or even the Queen.
+Part of the reason why this is the case – and why some may argue modern Britain has so many problems – is that the rules governing our politics are not clearly defined.
+There is no written constitution.
+There are no clear definitions for the role of Government, or Parliament, or ministers or even the Queen herself.

-We have traditions, and institutions sure, but as the last few years have shown, these can be easily ignored when politically convenient.
-Even our Prime Minister doesn’t have a defined constitutional role – instead, it’s been up to the women and men who have held the post to define it.
+Instead, we have traditions, and institutions, essentially a gentleman’s agreement in place which governs the acceptable ways that things work.
+But as the last few years have shown, these tenuous rules can be easily ignored when politically convenient.
+The Prime Minister, assumed to be the most powerful person in the country, doesn’t have a defined constitutional role – instead, it’s been up to the women and men who have held the post to define it.

-The history is fascinating throughout.
-From debates over the Corn Laws, widening the franchise, the role of Britain’s Empire, debates over slavery, the creation of the National Health Service, privatisation, World Wars, Britain’s role in the EU – this is a great book for those interested in the men and women who led Britain to where it is today.
+The drama of high political office is as fascinating in the eighteenth, nineteenth and twentieth centuries as it is today.
+From debates over the Corn Laws, widening the franchise, debates over role of Britain’s Empire, slavery and the creation of the National Health Service – this is a great book for those interested in the political history of the nation.

-But what is all the more interesting is that despite how much as changed, there’s so much in politics that has stayed the same.
-Communication and persuasion have been a crucial skill for Prime Ministers since the 18th century.
+Exploring the Prime Ministers from Walpole to Johnson reveals some interesting consistencies in British political life.
+Communication and persuasion have been crucial skillls for Prime Ministers since the 18th century, even when the franchise was a tiny minority of elite landowners.
 Those who fail to convince parliament while in government, and the public during elections, will see their careers end quickly.
-This was as true for Spencer Compton as it is for Theresa May.
+This was as true for Spencer Compton as it was for Theresa May in 2019.

-Like the Prime Ministers themselves, some essays here are stronger than others.
-There will be times where you feel the essayists biases coming through – much more jarring as we move to the modern era.
-But the approach Dale has taken – using a new writer to cover each PM – was a great choice.
-The format stays fresh, and despite often reading about similar debates, there is a fresh perspective every couple of pages.
+Like the Prime Ministers themselves, some essays in the collections are stronger than others.
+There will be times where you feel the author’s biases coming through – which can become more jarring as we move to the modern era.
+But the approach Dale has taken – using a new writer to cover each PM – paid off.
+The format stays fresh, and although we’re often reading about the same debates, there is a fresh perspective every couple of pages.